 Stocks are stocks.
 Any portfolio with, let's say, 85% stocks in it is going to have its ups and downs, and they will be large.
 You can either grit your teeth and ride out the fluctuations, which is sooner said than done by the way, or you can ease down on your percentage of stocks slowly and gradually.
 As J. P. Morgan supposedly replied when someone said he was losing sleep over his stock investments, "sell down to your sleeping point."

-consisting of Fidelity Spartan Total Market Index Fund (FSTMX), Fidelity Spartan Global Ex-US (FSGUX), and FIdelity Spartan U. S. Bond Index (FBIDX).
+According to the standard thinking here, which I agree with, yes, you can save a bit on costs and take control of your portfolio and get rid of a lot of silly nonsense in the Freedom funds by replacing it with a three-fund portfolio consisting of Fidelity Spartan Total Market Index Fund (FSTMX), Fidelity Spartan Global Ex-US (FSGUX), and FIdelity Spartan U. S. Bond Index (FBIDX).
 If you mix these three to get the same proportions of domestic stock, international stock, and bonds as your current Freedom Fund, then, in my opinion, you will have made a small, incremental improvement without changing your strategy.